 I often notice that my art can change depending on the genre I’m fawning over at that moment.

-So the best thing to do is to find things that you like because that’s usually what will inspire you!
+So the best thing to do is find things you like because that’s usually what inspires you!

 If it’s a movie or a game, take lots of screenshots from the things you like in it and save them somewhere in your computer.